onflow/flow-go/engine/consensus/approvals/Readme.md

     - If the state changed, we updated a stale state.
 In this case we go back to step 1.
     - If the state remained unchanged, we updated the most recent state.
 Hence, we are done.

+### Key for caching `ResultApproval`s

+In case we don't process a `ResultApproval` right away, we generally cache it.
+If done naively, the caching could be exploited by byzantine nodes: they could send lots of approvals for the same chunk but vary some field in their approvals that is not validated right away (e.g. the SPoCK proof).
+If consensus nodes used the `ID` of the full approval as key for the cache, the malicious approvals would have all different keys, which would allow a malicious node to flood the cache.

+Instead, we only want to cache _one_ approval per Verification node for each specific chunk.
+Therefore, we use `ResultApproval.PartialID()`, which is only computed over the chunk-identifier plus the verifier's node ID.